Wayrion/jetbrains-llm-eval/README.md

 ### Synthetic Sanity Benchmark

-Large language models remain partial black boxes, so the project ships with a synthetic parquet (`dataset/bogus.parquet`) that is intentionally unwinnable: every task is constructed to fail regardless of the model output.
+Large language models remain partial black boxes, so I created a synthetic parquet (`dataset/bogus.parquet`) that is intentionally unwinnable: every task is constructed to fail regardless of the model output.
 Running the CLI against this split provides a fast regression check that the evaluation pipeline surfaces failures correctly and that any reported pass@1 improvements on the real Humaneval data are plausible.

 ![Synthetic dataset snapshot](results/bogus_synethic_dataset.png)